-Prepare the after-bath area for drying by padding with extra clean towels.
+Pad your work area with extra clean towels.
 To warm your towels before the bath, toss them into the dryer on the “delicate” cycle for 5 minutes or so.
-Never use a microwave or convection oven to warm towels or clothes.)
+Never use a microwave or oven to warm towels or clothes.

-Grab an extra diaper, too, since bathing often stimulates babies to relax and let it rip!
+Grab a diaper or two or three, since bathing often stimulates babies to relax and let loose!

 Beginning with the eyes, wipe from the inner to the outer eye corners with cotton balls or a corner of a clean wash cloth soaked and wringed of plain water.
 Then change cotton balls, or rotate to another corner of the cloth.
 Avoid cross-contamination of any bacteria housed in one eye to the other as it’s easily transferred.
 With this in mind, also avoid back and forth swipes on the same eye.